PriyankaVadivel12/PriyankaVadivel12/README.md

 💼 [linkedin.com/in/priyankavadivel](https://linkedin.com/in/priyankavadivel)
 🐱 [github.com/PriyankaVadivel12](https://github.com/PriyankaVadivel12)

-If you want to collaborate on **data engineering, machine learning, or AI-powered analytics** — feel free to reach out!
+If you want to collaborate on **Machine learning, data engineering or AI-powered analytics** — feel free to reach out!

 ---